FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 We can see that both versions of the @crd are present in their respective virtual clusters.
 This solution is not perfect, as we still can not use both versions from a single cluster.
-However this can be a viable solution for some applications where the two versions are not used together.
+However, this can be a viable solution for some applications where the two versions are not used together.